twrecked/hass-aarlo/README.md

 #### Notes
 This document assumes you are familiar with Home Assistant setup and configuration.

-Wherever you see `/config` in this documenent it refers to your Home Assistant configuration directory.
+Wherever you see `/config` in this document it refers to your Home Assistant configuration directory.
 For example, for my installation it's `/home/steve/ha` which is mapped to `/config` by my docker container.